morganpizzini/AspNetCore.Docs.it-it/aspnetcore/blazor/security/webassembly/azure-active-directory-groups-and-roles.md

 <AuthorizeView Policy="BillingAdministrator">
     <Authorized>
         <p>
-            The user is in the 'Billing Administrator' AAD Administrative Role and can see this content.
+            The user is in the 'Billing Administrator' AAD Administrator Role and can see this content.
         </p>
     </Authorized>